Reading view

 Vista Sands Approved by the Public Service Commission of Wisconsin

 The Public Service Commission of Wisconsin (PSC) has approved the Vista Sands solar project at its full size of 1.3 gigawatts.
-The impact of this decision is difficult to understate, as this project alone will reduce the carbon emissions of our state’s electric sector by nearly 5 percent.
+The impact of this decision is difficult to overstate, as this project alone will reduce the carbon emissions of our state’s electric sector by nearly 5 percent.
 This would mean the removal of 1.7 million short tons of carbon emissions each year by producing enough solar energy to power nearly 250,000 typical Wisconsin homes.

 The project also has significant economic benefits and is expected to create about 2,200 jobs during the construction period along with 165 long-term jobs.
 In all the project is estimated to increase Wisconsin’s long-term economic output by more than $50 million.
 Local governments within the project area will also benefit from annual utility aid payments of $6.5 million through the course of the project’s life.